ARTICLE TABLE OF CONTENTS

 Internet full form is a combination of the prefix “inter-“ and ”net.”

-Some people think that Internet is an abbreviation for “International Network” or “Interconnected network.”
+Some people think Internet is an acronym for “International Network” or “Interconnected Network.””

 So, without further ado, let’s do this!

 The Internet is one of the most important technological advances in the history of man.
 As a result, people often wonder where the word came from and what it means.

 In fact, there are a number of myths about the word’s origins.

 Some people think that it is an abbreviation for “International Network,” and others claim that it is short for “Interconnected network.”

 The word “Internet” full form is a combination of the prefix “inter-,“ from the Latin word “inter” meaning “between” or “among,” and “net” that is short for “network.”
 So Internet simply means, “among or between networks.”

 Before the Internet

 The concept that later became the Internet was born in August of 1962, in memos by J.C.R Licklider of MIT.
 He discussed his vision of the concept whereby a set of computers could be interconnected on a global level, thereby providing access to programs and data to people in different locations.

 In October of the same year, he became the head of the computer research program at Defense Advanced Research Projects Agency (DARPA), and he convinced his successors, including Lawrence G. Roberts, that the Internet was an important concept.